nodejs/node/doc/api/fs.md

 * `listener` {Function}

 Stop watching for changes on `filename`.
 If `listener` is specified, only that particular listener is removed.
-Otherwise, *all* listeners are removed and you have effectively stopped watching `filename`.
+Otherwise, *all* listeners are removed, effectively stopping watching of `filename`.

 Calling `fs.unwatchFile()` with a filename that is not being watched is a no-op, not an error.